ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 **NOTE** If the constructor does not explicitly return an object, the newly created object is returned.
 If the constructor returns an object, that object takes precedence over the default object created in step 1.

-(Overwhelmed?
-I can't simplify this more in text, maybe my youtube video on the same will be helpful)
+Overwhelmed?
+I can't simplify this more in text, maybe my [YouTube Video](https://youtu.be/p7ug90Rktuk) on the same will be helpful

 ## Class